mik4el/next_bus_ekensberg/README.md

 Application to find and visualize time for the next SL bus leaving from Ekensberg station, Stockholm, Sweden.

 # Todos
-1. Make case for screen
+1. Make numbers little bigger

-# Nice to have features
 1. Show the next next bus when time to next bus < 3min

 # Installing hardware